-Here’s what we did in Melbourne because we were broke AF and for nDarwin – well, there’s not much to do.
-We went to Berry Springs, East Point, Mindle beach and that’s about it.
+Here’s what we did in Melbourne because we were broke AF and for Darwin – well, there’s not much to do.
+We went to Berry Springs, East Point, Mindil Beach, and that’s about it.
 Most people come here to take epic road trips on the East Coast, but we will have to enjoy doing that another day.

 Luckily, we’re totally lame and are like grandpa and grandma because we aren’t a fan of drinking a lot and don’t really fancy bar and club hopping.
-Our idea of fun is traveling (which we put on hold to save money for it later) and watching TV and movies together with a beer in hand.
-We LOVE going out and trying new food and drinks, but it gets pricey so we kept it to a minimum.
+Our idea of fun is traveling (which we put on hold to save money for it later), and watching TV and movies together with a beer in hand.
+We LOVE going out and trying new food and drinks, but it gets pricey and we kept it to a minimum.

-An American working in Australia?
 More like some asshat just barely surviving if you ask me…

 I KNOW some people are thinking, “Wow, OK, so you spent $1000 AUD “living” in Australia, but you really didn’t live.
 You just survived.
 This is the lamest thing I’ve ever read and you totally suck.”

-After living and working in Australia and seeing how expensive things were, we decided against it.
-We would have spent our savings in a few months on that trip!
-We decided to put Australia on hold a bit longer and explore it when we have even more money to do it properly.
-The money we saved will be put to better use in cheaper countries that are also on our list to explore.
-Australia will be there waiting for us.
+After living and working in Australia, and seeing how expensive things were, we decided against it.
+We would have spent our savings in just a few months on that trip!
+We decided to put Australia on hold a bit longer and explore the country when we have even more money to do it properly.
+The money we saved was put to better use in cheaper countries that were also on our list to explore.
+Australia will still be there waiting for us.

 It proved to be well worth it and I wouldn’t change it for anything.
 Because we lived like this, we ended up saving SO MUCH money.

 Are you curious how much we saved living this way?
 We kept things on a tiny budget and it was all for good reason.
-Our savings accounts got a MAJOR boost and every hour worked was one step closer to the goal…
+Our savings accounts got a MAJOR boost and every hour worked was one step closer to the goal.

-I saved over $17,000 USD living and working in Australia!
+I saved over $20,000 USD living and working in Australia!
 Yeah, you’ll want to click that and read it after this… I’m almost done here.

 Another two months – April and October – We spent an extra few hundred bucks because we went to the Philippines and Indonesia for a quick jaunt.